nathansb2022/Kickoff/README.md

 Simple Python script to kickoff a few basic commands in a CTF environment.

-Requires Rustscan to be installed in a docker container, nmap, gobuster, and dirb/big.txt.
+It requires Rustscan to be installed in a docker container, nmap, gobuster, and dirb/big.txt.
 Specifically, run Rustscan:1.10.0 or change to accomodate.

+# How to Use

-Example Usage: python3 kickoff.py 10.10.10.10 8000 OR python3 kickoff.py 10.10.10.10
+python3 kickoff.py 10.10.10.10 8000 OR python3 kickoff.py 10.10.10.10